estherwasatester/gemini-cli-template/README.md

 To connect the Gemini CLI to your Firebase project, you need to update the [`.firebaserc`](./.firebaserc) file:

 1. Open the [`.firebaserc`](./.firebaserc) file.
-2. Replace `"cymbal-cycles"` with your Firebase project ID.
+2. Replace `"project-id"` with your Firebase project ID.
 3. If you aren't prompted you'll need to authenticate with Firebase by running `firebase login` in your terminal.

 The Gemini CLI is already configured to use the Firebase MCP server, as you can see in the [`.gemini/settings.json`](./.gemini/settings.json) file.